 - Keep a copy of the order with you at all times.

 - Leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.

 - Give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.

 - Give a copy of the order to anyone who is named in and protected by the order.

 - If the court has not given you an extra copy for your local law enforcement agency, take one of your extra copies and deliver it to them.

 - You may wish to consider changing your locks (if permitted by law) and your phone number.
 In some counties, there might be a domestic violence agency that would change your locks for free if you have a protection order.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey protective orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions on Safety Tips.
+Click on the following link for suggestions on Safety Planning.
 Advocates at local resource centers can also assist you in designing a safety plan and can provide other forms of support as well.

 What can I do if the abuser violates the order?